Spanish School Schedules and Vocabulary Reading Activities

 Click here to download the comprehension activities.

 In the extension activities, students do a re-writing activity where they read a sentence and correct it so it is true about themselves.
+This ties in perfectly with your Spanish school schedules and vocabulary reading activities, giving students a chance to apply what they read in a personal and meaningful way.

 Reading Comprehension for Google Slides and Boom Cards